 The physical layer, or PHY, is the heart of any advanced, serial interconnect standard.
 Very different peripherals often share similar requirements at the PHY level.
 Recognizing this, MIPI® developed a single D-PHY specification as a re-usable physical layer solution upon which MIPI camera interfaces, display panel interfaces, and general-purpose high-speed/low-power interfaces could be based.
 This helped streamline the development of multiple standards in MIPI, but also benefits the companies implementing these interfaces in semiconductor products, since much of the PHY engineering investment can be re-used on subsequent designs.

-MIPI D-PHY delivers up to 1.5 Gbps per lane via an advanced source-synchronous, differential SLVS design which is scalable to the number of lanes required by the application.
+MIPI D-PHY delivers up to 2.5 Gbps per lane via an advanced source-synchronous, differential SLVS design which is scalable to the number of lanes required by the application—data lanes can optionally operate bidirectionally as needed.
 It meets the demanding requirements of low-power, low-noise-generation, and high-noise immunity which mobile phone designs demand.

 The PHY Working Group has successfully launched M-PHY v3.0, the next step in the multiple high-speed GEAR roadmap, with bandwidth speeds reaching ~5.8 Gigabits per second per lane.
 The group continues its work on M-PHY to increase high speed bandwidth.